akselkaastras/pqcrypt_hash/README.md

 ## License

-This library is licensed under the GPLv3 License.
+This library is licensed under the Apache License 2.0.

 # References